Skip to Content

 To make these tasty keto trash cookies, the first step is to preheat the oven to 350 degrees.
 Then, line a cookie sheet with parchment paper or a baking mat to prevent the cookies from sticking.

-Then, in a large bowl, using an electric mixer, beat the room temperature butter, sugar substitutes, two tablespoons of sugar-free maple syrup, and vanilla extract until well combined.
+Then, in a large bowl, using an electric mixer, beat the room-temperature butter, sugar substitutes, two tablespoons of sugar-free maple syrup, and vanilla extract until well combined.

 Next, add the eggs one at a time, beating well after each addition.
 Sprinkle the gelatin powder into the mixture and combine well.